Lampedusa: 19th century

+Readers can refer to 'Essays On Governing Malta (1800–1813)' (Vol I) by Patrick G Staines (2007) (University of Malta Library, also online) where there is a Chapter on Lampedosa.

-On 25 June 1800, Prince Giulio Maria Tomasi leased Lampedusa in perpetual emphyteusis to Salvatore Gatt, a Maltese merchant, on the condition that the latter would build two coastal watchtowers at Cala della Galere and Cala della Madonna.
+On 25 June 1800, Don Giulio III Maria Tomasi, 6th Prince of Lampedusa (1743–1812), leased Lampedusa in perpetual emphyteusis to Salvatore Gatt, a Maltese merchant, on the condition that the latter would build two coastal watchtowers at Cala della Galere and Cala della Madonna.
 Gatt settled the island with some Maltese workers, and he imported livestock and began cultivating the land.
 The old castle was reconstructed, and a windmill was also built.
 Gatt hoisted the British flag for protection.
 On 27 June 1804, the prince conceded the island to Giuseppe Bugeja, another Maltese, although Gatt remained in control of the island.

 At the time, the British were considering taking over Lampedusa, possibly as an alternative to Malta, which had just become a British protectorate.
 In 1803, the Royal Navy dropped the idea since the island's small harbour was not comparable to Malta's larger and well-fortified Grand Harbour.
 However, reports stated that the island could be useful in supplying Malta, especially with the threat of Sicily falling to the French.

 In 1810, Gatt leased the island to Alexander Fernandez of the Army Commissariat in the Mediterranean, who established a farm with cattle and sheep, and employed 28 workers to turn the island's surface into pasturage.
-A small detachment of 26 men of the 14th Regiment were sent to the island in 1811 to support Fernandez, who was planning to built a fort on the island.
+A small detachment of 26 men of the 14th Regiment were sent to the island in 1811 to support Fernandez, who was planning to build a fort on the island.
 By 1813, the island had a population of almost 200 Maltese workers.